Gambia entry requirements for Argentina passport holders

 Frequently asked questions

-No, Argentine passport holders cannot get a visa on arrival.
-You must obtain a visa from a Gambian embassy or consulate before traveling.
+No. Gambia does not offer visa-on-arrival for Argentine citizens.
+You must get a visa from a Gambian embassy or consulate before you travel.

 Official sources